Yes No Share to Facebook

 Concerns for Wrongful Interference by a Landlord

-Question: Can a landlord prevent a tenant from displaying election signs on rented property in Canada?
+Question: Can a landlord stop me, as a tenant in Ontario, from putting up a sign promoting an election candidate on my rented premises?

 Tenants Have a Right to Use a Sign to Promote an Election Candidate